etringer/igp/README.md

 _>y_
 set the x-axis to the next full year

+_>2m_
+set the x-axis to the next full 2-month period

 _3w_
 set the x-axis to 3 weeks surrounding the center time